namigabbasov/Publications/Foreign Policy Analysis/ReadMe.md

 - **Caucasus Barometer Data**
   Most datasets are original and downloaded directly from the [Caucasus Barometer website](https://caucasusbarometer.org/en/).
-  The original dataset names were retained to ensure data authenticity and transparency.
-  You can also download these datasets directly from the website and import them into `FPP_small states.Rmd`.
+  The original dataset names were retained to ensure data authenticity and transparency so that you can download these datasets directly from the website and import them into `FPP_small states.Rmd`.

 - **World Bank Data**
   The dataset `trade_vol.xlsx` was sourced from the World Bank's World Integrated Trade Solution.